kumahq/kuma-website/CONTRIBUTING.md

 ## Where to report bugs?

 Feel free to [submit an issue](https://github.com/kumahq/kuma-website/issues/new/choose) on the GitHub repository, we would be grateful to hear about it!
-Please be provide a direct link to the webpage that contains the issue and make sure to respect the GitHub issue template, and include:
+Please provide a direct link to the webpage that contains the issue and make sure to respect the GitHub issue template, and include:

 1. A summary of the issue
 2. A list of steps to reproduce the issue